jbdemonte/mongoose-elasticsearch-xp/README.md

 * `mappingSettings` - default settings to use with `esCreateMapping`.
 * `refreshDelay` - time in ms to wait after `esRefresh`.
 Defaults to 0.
 * `script` - whether or not the inline script are enabled in elasticsearch.
 Defaults to false.
+* `bulk` - options to use when synchronising.
+* `bulk.batch` - [batchSize](https://docs.mongodb.com/manual/reference/method/cursor.batchSize/) to use on synchronise options.
+Defaults to 50.
+* `bulk.size` - bulk element count to wait before calling `client.bulk` function.
+Defaults to 1000.
+* `bulk.delay` - idle time to wait before calling the `client.bulk` function.
+Defaults to 1000.

 To have a model indexed into Elasticsearch simply add the plugin.